Federal-Mogul: Post-WWII expansion

-Bankruptcy to the present
+Bankruptcy to being acquired

 In 1998, the company acquired the Automotive Products division of Cooper Industries, with brands including Anco wiper blades, Champion ignition, MOOG chassis, and Wagner and Blazer lighting.
 It also acquired Cooper's Abex Friction products business, which included asbestos-containing products.
 That same year, Federal-Mogul acquired Turner & Newall, a building materials company based in Manchester, UK.
 Turner & Newall was one of the world's largest manufacturers of asbestos-related products, including those made with blue crocidolite asbestos mined in South Africa.
 Turner & Newall was responsible for the Armley asbestos disaster in Leeds, UK.
 After the acquisition, Federal-Mogul set aside approximately $2.1 billion to cover asbestos-related claims but that amount proved insufficient.
 The large number of products liability claims that came with the Turner & Newall acquisition were largely responsible for Federal-Mogul's federal Chapter 11 bankruptcy filing in 2002.

-During the company's restructuring, Federal-Mogul Corporation acquired multiple companies including Robert G. Evans Co., Hanauer Machine Works, Inc., Metaltec, Inc., Mather Co. and Fel-Pro, Inc. The company emerged from Chapter 11 reorganization in January 2008, and in April 2008, the company listed Class A common stock on NASDAQ under the trading symbol FDML.
+During the company's restructuring, Federal-Mogul Corporation acquired multiple companies including Robert G. Evans Co., Hanauer Machine Works, Metalic Inc., Mather Co. and Fel-Pro, Inc. The company emerged from Chapter 11 reorganization in January 2008, and in April 2008, the company listed Class A common stock on NASDAQ under the trading symbol FDML.

 In June 2010, Federal-Mogul expanded further into Asia by opening a headquarters and technical center in Shanghai, China.
 The Asia Pacific headquarters and technical center facility contains powertrain dynamometers and vehicle braking test cells among other processes.
 The location allows for increased technical support to powertrain and vehicle customers as well as technology development.

 Federal-Mogul acquired Daros Group in June 2010, a privately owned supplier of pistons for large bore engines used in industrial energy generation and commercial shipping.
 The acquisition of the group included operations in China, Sweden and Germany.

-The purchase of Daros added two-stroke and four-stroke piston ring products to Federal-Mogul's portfolio of industrial piston rings.
+The purchase of draco added two-stroke and four-stroke piston ring products to Federal-Mogul's portfolio of industrial piston rings.